KeepDrive/cyf3d/README.md

 All commands that you should need are listed in the library after the "Actual commands:" comment, but I'll still run through them.
 To add the shader to a sprite you should use:
 ```
-cyf3dAddShader(sprite)
+cyf3dAddShader(sprite,type)
 ```
 Instead of adding the shader directly, as the library has to constantly update shader values for each sprite, so it has to keep track of them.
+There are two types of shader currently, "Basic3D" and "Complex3D"("Basic3D" by default if you leave type without value, type is a string), the former is much more simpler in terms of UV manipulation, but the latter allows you greater control over the shape of the sprite and the UV map.

 For this shader to work properly you have to put this once in the "Update()" function after all modifications to the 3d scene, if you are unsure about what that means, you can just put it at the end of the "Update()" function:
 ```